 Same Audio normalized to 0 dBFS

-Below the same audio improved with Automatic Volume Control.
+Below is the same audio improved with Automatic Volume Control.

 Audio with clicks normalized to 0 dBFS<br> with Automatic Volume Control